Korean Film Festival in Australia 2019

 2019 is nowhere near over, but it has already been a standout year for South Korean cinema.
 Not only is Bong Joon-ho's Parasite one of the best films of the year — and one of the most talked about — but it earned the Asian nation its first Palme d'Or from the Cannes Film Festival.
 No wonder director Bong was greeted by a crowd at the airport when he arrived back from the south of France after the glitzy event.

-While you're feasting your eyes on all of the above, you'll also help commemorate KOFFIA's huge 10th year.
+And, while you're feasting your eyes on all of the above, you'll also help commemorate KOFFIA's huge 10th year.